Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Introduction

 \subsection{New examples of random walks satisfying the polynomial condition}

-In this article we also introduce new examples of RWRE in environments which are not uniformly elliptic and which satisfy the polynomial condition $(P)_M$ for $M\geq 15d+5$.
-In subsection \ref{example1} we prove the polynomial condition for a subset of marginal nestling random walks, including a particular environment introduced by Campos and Ram\'\i rez in \cite{CR}.
-In subsection \ref{example-dirichlet}, we prove the polynomial condition for a class of random walks in Dirichlet random environments which do not necessarily satisfy Kalikow's condition.
+In this article, we also introduce new examples of RWRE in environments which are not uniformly elliptic and which satisfy the polynomial condition $(P)_M$ for $M\geq15d+5$.
+In Section~\ref{example1}, we prove the polynomial condition for a subset of marginal nestling random walks, including a particular two-dimensional environment introduced by Campos and Ram\'\i rez in \cite{CR}.
+In Section~\ref {example-dirichlet}, we prove the polynomial condition for a class of random walks in Dirichlet random environments which do not necessarily satisfy Kalikow's condition.
+In both cases, we present the case of environments for which our new Theorems~\ref{LLN-improved} and \ref {CLT-improved} prove necessary to study the behaviour of the walks.